awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* number
-- *Default:* 3 master nodes are created
+- *Default:* No master nodes are created

 The number of OpenSearch master nodes to provision.